 VII.
 ADDITIONAL COMMENTS

-November 1, 2018, Australia’s Department of Agriculture and Water Resources (DAWR) announced the commencement of a review of biosecurity import requirements for fresh apple fruit from the Pacific Northwest states of the United States of America.
+November 1, 2018, Australia’s Department of Agriculture, Water and the Environment (DAWE) announced the commencement of a review of biosecurity import requirements for fresh apple fruit from the Pacific Northwest states of the United States of America.
 In January 2021, USDA/APHIS provided comments to Australia on a draft pest risk analysis.
 DAWE is now finalizing their report, which they have indicated may be published at the end of 2021.
-More details are available on the DAWR website.
+More details are available on the DAWE website.